adamsanaglo/pulp_deb/docs/enghub/pmctool/index.md

 # List all .rpm Packages
 pmc package rpm list

-# List the Packages in a Repo:
+# List the .rpm Packages in a Repo:
-pmc repo package list $REPO_NAME
+pmc package rpm list --repo $REPO_NAME

 # Responses are paginated, so you'll only receive the first 100 responses by default
 # Use --offset to see the next "page" of resources